fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

 this time of course, you cannot specify another set of nodes than the selection.

+If you want to directly access a Bash prompt **inside a Docker container** please choose the username `container`, like this :

+    ssh container@fit25

 ### Saving images

 You have the ablility to save the image - this now of course applies only to **one node** at a time.
 To save node 25